Richard Ríos: Mazatlán (loan)

 On 23 June 2021, Flamengo confirmed the one-year loan deal of Ríos to Mazatlán.
 He made his debut for the club on 26 July, replacing Alfonso Sánchez in a 2–0 away win against Cruz Azul.

 In September 2021, Ríos suffered a knee injury, only returning to action the following April.
 In May, after only six matches, Mazatlán opted to not exercise his US$ 1 million buyout clause, and he returned to Flamengo.

 Guarani

 On 4 August 2022, Ríos terminated his contract with Flamengo, and signed a deal with Série B side Guarani until December 2023.
 He scored his first professional goal on 11 October, netting the winner in a 1–0 home success over CRB.

 In the 2023 season, Ríos became a key unit at Bugre.

+Palmeiras

+On 28 March 2023, Ríos signed a contract with Palmeiras until the end of 2025, with an option for a further year.
+The club paid R$ 6 million for 60% of his economic rights.

+Ríos arrived at Palmeiras under the sign of mistrust.
+Although he did well in Guarani in Paulistão, which aroused the interest of Palmeiras, there was the shadow that he left much to be desired.
+But the 23-year-old Rios began to steal the show, earning a starting spot, and winning the Brasileirão with the Verdão.
+In addition, he was the best dribbler in the competition.

+Benfica

+On 22 July 2025, Primeira Liga side Benfica announced the signing of Ríos on a five-year contract.

+International career

+On 12 October 2023, Ríos made his debut as a substitute for Mateus Uribe in the 67th minute of a 2–2 draw against Uruguay.
+In the 2024 Copa América, he was a member of Colombia squad that finished as runner-up to Argentina.

+Style of play

+Developed as a midfielder, Ríos can perform in all midfield roles.
+With his good physique and excellent stamina, he can maintain a high pace throughout the match.
+With good individual technique, his ability to play in tight spaces is his trademark, as is his constant focus on building plays.